iamSyphon/roody-python/README.md

-# roody-nodejs
+# Roody -- Python Port
-A conversion of the "Roody" bot from Go to Node JS
+A conversion of the "Roody" bot from Go to Python 3.5

 ## Installation